Acceleronix/all-hands-demo/README.md

-# Acceleronix All Hands - EMEA Training Assessment
+# Acceleronix Bootcamp

-A training assessment platform for Acceleronix's EMEA All Hands meeting (Belgrade, October 2025).
+A training assessment platform for Acceleronix's Bootcamp.
 Features six customer case studies designed to test BD and sales team knowledge of Acceleronix IoT and Connectivity platforms.

 ## 🌟 Features